 -

-Changes to the privacy policy: Explain how you will notify users of any updates to your privacy policy.
+Effective date and policy changes: Display the effective date of your privacy policy prominently and maintain an archive of past versions to track changes.
+Explain how you will notify users of any updates to your privacy policy.

 -